music literature movies Index About

 Starring: Takashi Shimura, Toshirô Mifune, Yoshio Inaba, Seiji Miyaguchi, Minoru Chiaki, Daisuke Katô, Isao Kimura, Kamatari Fujiwara, Yoshio Kosugi, Bokuzen Hidari, Keiko Tsushima, and Kokuten Kodo

 That such an epic could be made within the constraints of the technology of the times is a marvel.
 So too is the journey into the depths of dignity.
-Without dignity, all else is a house of cards.
+Without it, all else is a house of cards.

 Kambei Shimada (Takashi Shimura): But, time flies.
 Before your dream materializes you get gray hair.
 By that time, your parents and friends are dead and gone.